duolabuaimeng/aquila/README.md

   python aquila.py index -h
   ```
 #### index
 Now you can build your own database,you need to make sure that kallisto is already in your path.
-We need the database of strains and the database of the core part of strains, which can be downloaded in NCBI.Attention should be paid to the naming of the core part of the strain.e.g.(strain named Bacillus_cereus ,core part of strain named: only_Bacillus_cereus_blastn )
+We need the database of strains and the database of the core part of strains, which can be downloaded in NCBI.Attention should be paid to the naming of the core part of the strain.
+.e.g.(strain named Bacillus_cereus ,core part of strain named: only_Bacillus_cereus_blastn )
 ```
 python aquila.py index -i path1 -c path2